Take the ISO 13485 course exam and get the

 What does EU MDR mean?

-This regulatory framework is intended to better identify medical devices, as well as standardizing data and technological advances through an EU database (Eudamed).
-The regulation EU MDR is intended to be a regulatory framework for medical devices that can sustainably ensure health & safety while still encouraging innovation.
+This regulatory framework is intended to better identify medical devices, as well as standardizing data and technological advances through an EU database (EUDAMED).
+The EU MDR is intended to be a regulatory framework for medical devices that can sustainably ensure health & safety while still encouraging innovation.

-The European Union Medical Device Directive (MDD) had been in place for almost 25 years before it was replaced by the new European Union Medical Device Regulation (MDR), issued in 2017.
-This previous directive constituted the EU framework for medical devices, but it did not include in vitro diagnostic medical devices.
+MDD stands for Medical Device Directive (93/47/EEC), which was the previous regulatory framework for medical devices in the European Union.
+The Medical Device Directive (MDD) outlined the safety and performance requirements for medical devices sold in the EU market.
+The MDD had been in place for almost 25 years before it was replaced by the new European Union Medical Device Regulation (MDR), issued in 2017.

 When was EU MDR published?

-Which date must all existing MDD certified devices be certified under the MDR?
+By which date must all existing MDD-certified devices be certified under the MDR?

 What is EU MDR compliance?